mgierada/mgierada/README.md

 I am a professional problem solver with 9+ years of experience.
 I have great experience in managing and leading large international teams, either on-site or remote.
 My science background gives me a unique way to approach complex tasks.
 With strong mathematics and logic foundation I usually come up with out-of-the-box ideas while keeping things as simple as possible.
 My strongest and, at the same time, the weakest trait is that I stay open-minded after all.

-Currently, I closly collaborate with Sofomo (Poland) and a number of tech companies around the world.
+Currently, I closely collaborate with Sofomo (Poland) and a number of tech companies around the world.

 I specialize mostly in various backend technologies.